 The agenda for a Session of the General Assembly shall be prepared by the Secretary-General on behalf of the Administrative Council and shall include, at least,

-b) reports from the Nominating Committee,
+b) reports from the Nominating Committee and the Awards Committee,

 c) reports from other committees of the General Assembly, business presented by the Administrative Council, and

 d) the agenda shall be sent to all members of the General Assembly at least 30 days before the first meeting of a Session of the General Assembly.